The Common Program of the People's Republic of China 1949-1954

 SU legislation has clearly influenced the text of Article 8 and 9 of the Marriage Law.
 This influence can be noted in the registration of the marriage; conditions of marriage regarding kinship, rights and duties of the couple and the conditions of divorce.

-The new government starts an intensive campaign to promote the new law.
-The CCP, the ACFDW, the ACFTU, the PLA, educational institutes, and several social organizations have been mobilized to back this campaign.
-Posters, radio broadcasts, discussion meetings (in Shanghai a marriage reform exhibit ran from 5 October to 5 December 1951, coinciding with a land reform exhibit), illustrated versions of the marriage law and cultural performances have been deployed to make this law known by the masses.
+The new government started an intensive campaign to promote the new law.
+The CCP, the ACFDW, the ACFTU, the PLA, educational institutes, and several social organizations had been mobilized to back this campaign.
+Posters, radio broadcasts, discussion meetings (in Shanghai a marriage reform exhibit ran from 5 October to 5 December 1951, coinciding with a land reform exhibit), illustrated versions of the marriage law and cultural performances had been deployed to make this law known by the masses.

-Glosser (2003) describes an extreme form of meetings "… public divorce trials in which the trial itself, as well as the executions, took place before a large crowd that the government had assembled to watch the law in action.
-In 1951, the Beijing Municipal Marriage Office held 211 public trials.
-Most of the men on trial had killed their wives while beating them.
-The guilty were often executed.
-At the Shanghai Hengfeng Cotton Mill, 1,800 people were gathered together to watch the trial of men accused of raping, abusing, or seducing women.
-The guilty received two to four years in prison or labor camps."
-Various forms of popular culture are adopted and adapted in supporting the marriage reform campaign.
+A particularly extreme form of public meetings were the divorce trials, where both the proceedings and the executions were conducted in front of large crowds, deliberately assembled by the government to showcase the law in action.
+In 1951, the Beijing Municipal Marriage Office held 211 public trials, with most defendants being men who had killed their wives during violent assaults.
+Many of the guilty were executed.
+At the Shanghai Hengfeng Cotton Mill, 1,800 people gathered to witness the trials of men accused of raping, abusing, or seducing women.
+Those found guilty were sentenced to two to four years in prison or labor camps.
+Various forms of popular culture were adopted in supporting the marriage reform campaign.

-The administration intensely supports local cadres, who have to overcome much resistance in the countryside and often themselves are not convinced of the purpose of the law.
+The administration intensely supported local cadres, who had to overcome much resistance in the countryside and often themselves were not convinced of the purpose of the law.
 The Marriage Law campaign often coincided with revolutionary transformations in rural areas, notably Land Reform.
 In numerous instances, the rhetoric, methodologies, and target selection of land reform extended beyond the boundaries of its own campaign and merged with the execution of the Marriage Law, leading to a complete fusion of agendas.

 Certain households were hesitant to employ women, apprehensive that they might not perform tasks up to standard.
 When women undertook agricultural work such as hoeing the land, men would often join in, resulting in disputes over task completion and credit allocation.

-Mao Zedong also expresses his concern about the implementation of the law and about the slackness of the cadres who are in charge of implementation and control.
+Mao Zedong also expressed his concern about the implementation of the law and about the slackness of the cadres who were in charge of implementation and control.
 On November 12, 1952, in a conversation with delegates of the ACFDW, he offers three hints: "… (first, submit proposals to the Party committee);… (second, push for the Party committee to reply) ;…( if the first two methods did not work, third, just curse and swear.)."
 Many party cadres wanted to postpone the law by presenting it first to the "masses".
 Mao Zedong was opposed, "…after its promulgation it is right, without doubt, that the broad masses of the people should be roused to express their opinion through discussion.
 However, the idea of temporarily postponing its operation cannot be accepted."
-Cong (2016) notices "As a political campaign executed on a large scale and in a short time span, the Marriage Law became a project that was pushed from the top, often leaving little room for local adjustment, flexibility, or assimilation."
-On February 1, 1953, Prime Minister Zhou Enlai announces the start of an enforcement campaign to eliminate the still existing feudal thoughts and behaviour regarding marriage.
-18 days later, he instructs the party cadres.
+The Marriage Law, as a large-scale political campaign implemented within a short timeframe, was primarily driven from the top down, often leaving minimal space for local adaptation, flexibility, or integration.
+On February 1, 1953, Prime Minister Zhou Enlai announced the start of an enforcement campaign to eliminate the still existing feudal thoughts and behaviour regarding marriage.
+18 days later, he instructed the party cadres.
 The emphasis was laid more strongly than ever on the gradual process of education as the main weapon.
-This crusade differs in character from the 1950 campaign.
-The harmonious aspect of family is more emphasized and the fast implementation is delayed because of the disturbance of the existing social order.
-The class struggle plays a major role in the implementation of the Land reform law but a very minor role in the execution of the marriage law.
+This crusade differed in character from the 1950 campaign.
+The harmonious aspect of family was more emphasized and the fast implementation was delayed because of the disturbance of the existing social order.
+The class struggle played a major role in the implementation of the Land reform law but a very minor role in the execution of the marriage law.

-In November 1953, a commission of inquiry publishes their results.
-The campaign has been a success in 15% of the country, in 60% of the country the campaign is fairly conducted, and in 25% the situation is still bad.
-The commission concludes, the campaign can be ended, and the welfare work will be a part of the next five-year plan 1953-1957.
-This campaign did not run in minority Regions and areas where the land reform is still not finished.
+In November 1953, a commission of inquiry published their results.
+The campaign had been a success in 15% of the country, in 60% of the country the campaign was fairly conducted, and in 25% the situation was still bad.
+The commission concluded, the campaign can be ended, and the welfare work will be a part of the next five-year plan 1953-1957.
+This campaign did not run in minority Regions and areas where the land reform was still not finished.

-The party itself is not a forerunner in women emancipation.
-In the 7th CC (1945), only 2 delegates of the total of 77 are female.
-In the 8th CC (1956), there are only 8 female delegates.
+The party itself was not a forerunner in women emancipation.
+In the 7th CC (1945), only 2 delegates of the total of 77 were female.
+In the 8th CC (1956), there were only 8 female delegates.
 The total number exists of 170 members.
-Only 12% of the elected delegates of the NPC (1954) are female and the delegates to the CPPCC (1949) only 10% are female.
+Only 12% of the elected delegates of the NPC (1954) were female and the delegates to the CPPCC (1949) only 10% were female.

 Source: The 1953 Census Statistics Collection of the People's Republic of China

 Husband and wife have the right of free choice of profession, and freedom of participation in social activities.
 This freedom of career choice is very limited.
 See also Article 43.
-"After 1949, legitimate professional activities were limited to the public sector.
-Not only were disaffected professionals and managers unable to retreat to private lives, but they were also not even permitted to resign from their jobs without securing approval from the very superiors from whom they wished to escape."
-For years, the private sector has been the most important source of employment.
-Since 1952, this sector slowly disappears and the collective segment takes this position.
+For example, after 1949, legitimate professional opportunities were confined to the public sector.
+Discontented professionals and managers not only found it impossible to withdraw into private life, but they were also prohibited from resigning without obtaining approval from the very superiors they sought to distance themselves from.
+For years, the private sector had been the most important source of employment.
+Since 1952, this sector slowly disappeared and the collective segment took this position.
+In 1949, unemployment was seen as a temporary issue, but it gradually became more severe than expected.
+The Soviet-influenced focus on heavy industry led to the decline of much of the light industry, where women traditionally found employment.
+As a result, more urban women lost their jobs compared to men, despite CCP propaganda encouraging women to achieve emancipation through productive work.
+While ideology and propaganda were aligned, they conflicted with the reality at the grassroots level.
+A 1952 official employment conference concluded that the employment situation was too unstable to encourage women to work full-time in production.

 Source: Davis (2000).
 Page 256 * Percentage within state employees ** in millions

 The SU influence can also be noted in the periodical “Women of China”.
-This magazine makes propaganda to enlighten the Chinese women about the life and work of the Russian women.
+This magazine propagandizes the enlightment of the Chinese women through stories about the life and work of the Russian women.
 An entire generation of women in China benefited from this Soviet influence not only in their way of thinking, but also in the way they lived their lives.
 Soviet female experts and staff played as a very good example for Chinese female when they came to China for working or living.
-In 1954, during the visit of Soviet Union leader Khrushchev, new attire for women was introduced, emphasizing floral dresses to symbolize the prosperity of socialism.
+In 1954, during the visit of Soviet Union leader Khrushchev, new clothing for women was introduced, emphasizing floral dresses to symbolize the prosperity of socialism.
 However, the adoption of Soviet styles was marked by covert resistance and mere imitation.
 For instance, while urban women embraced a Soviet dress style called bulaji, rural women found it impractical for their agricultural tasks, as it required frequent bending.
 In an effort to promote this "advanced" Soviet fashion, one village mandated that at least one woman from each household wear bulaji, with female cadres and party members taking the lead.
 Despite pressure, some women complied, albeit only during inspections.

 Following 1953, women began participating in growing numbers in both national and domestic sports competitions.
 Among the popular sports were basketball, volleyball, athletics, swimming, gymnastics, and cycling.
 It is noted that the inception of elite female sports was nearly parallel to that of males.
 There was no discernible disparity in the range of sports accessible to both genders.
 This stands in stark contrast to America and other Western countries, where male involvement in elite sports commenced much earlier.